ebzzry/ebzzry.github.io/src/kvm.md

 5. Kill the VDE process.
 6. Remove control files.

-## Putting it All
+## Putting it all

-Here's all of the code above, compiled functions, that can be run from the command-line:
+Here’s all of the code above, compiled functions, that can be run from the command-line:

 ```